ESSnuSB/EsbTargetStation/README.md

-# SuperBeam Simulation coming from the Euronu
+# SuperBeam Simulation from Euronu